BenMan95/School-Projects/csci4131/project/README.md

 ﻿# csci4131-project

-A rudimentary social media website
+An implementation of a social media website in Express.js.

 ## Features
 - Users can register/login/logout with username and password